TheKharleeci/Billing-system/README.md

 ## Starting the dev server

     $ run `npm run migrate_up and npm run seed_up` to create db and run migrations
+    $ run `docker-compose up -d` to start the RabbitMQ
     $ run `npm run dev` to start the app

 ## Running the project with docker